 - Clean and pressed café chef's jacket (TX).

 - Clean and pressed white dress shirt (NY, CA).

 - White undershirts/t-shirts are required for all-colors or logos are not permitted.

 - Undergarments must not be visible.

 - CIA-issued ties are required (NY, CA).

 - CIA-issued pressed bistro apron (NY, CA).

 - Clean and pressed black pants or skirt (no more than two inches above the knee) with coordinating hosiery.
-Pants must be hemmed above the natural heel and below the ankle: no
+Pants must be hemmed above the natural heel and below the ankle: no jeans, pants with grommets, or leggings.
+Pants

-jeans, pants with grommets, or leggings.
-Pants should not be taper fitted but have a flow of hemmed trousers/slacks.
+should not be taper fitted but have a flow of hemmed trousers/slacks.
 Bare ankles should not be visible when seated.

-- If pants have belt loops, a solid black belt is required. - Plain flesh-colored or black stockings should be worn with skirts (no prints or seams). - Plain black socks (above the ankle) with trousers. - Clean, polished, black, non-porous, sturdy work shoes that provide support to stand and work for long hours.
-They must have closed-back, non-slip, black soles, and black laces (when applicable). - Fingernails should be short, trimmed, clean, neat, and free of polish. - Hair must be restrained above the collar in a manner that keeps hair from contaminating food or food contact surfaces.
+- If pants have belt loops, a solid black belt is required. - Solid, plain, flesh-colored or black stockings should be worn with skirts (no prints or seams). - Plain black socks (above the ankle) with trousers. - Clean, polished, black, non-porous, sturdy work shoes that provide support to stand and work for long hours.
+They must have closed-back, non-slip, black soles, and black laces (when applicable). - Fingernails should be short, trimmed, clean, neat, and free of polish and ornaments. - Hair must be restrained above the collar in a manner that keeps hair from contaminating food or food contact surfaces.
 This should be done with solid white or black hair restraints, barrettes, scrunchies, or solid headbands/hair wraps.
-Long ponytails should be restrained. - One plain ring and one watch are the only pieces of jewelry permitted while in uniform.
+Long ponytails should be restrained.
+Any hair that cannot be restrained off the collar or coat must be restrained using a hair net or cloth. - One plain ring and one watch are the only pieces of jewelry permitted while in service uniform.
 No facial/dermal piercings.
 Spacers and gauges are not permitted.
 (See above general guidelines section) - Two black click pens (no logo) and one waiter's folding Bordeaux corkscrew must be carried in the apron pocket. - Wallet chains, visible key rings, neck lanyards, and straps are not permitted for safety reasons. - No excessive makeup.
 No cologne, aftershave, or detectable sprays and lotions. - Anything not specified in this section may not be worn with the uniform. - Uniforms must be complete and worn as designed.